 1) What’s your budget range?

-- Budget: Max Coil, Seahorse, Princebed, Magic Koil, Vono
+- Mid-Range: Max Coil, Seahorse, Princebed, Magic Koil, Vono

 - High-End: Tempur, Serta, Simmons, Sealy (The latter three are the popular 3 ‘S’ mattress in US and Singapore.)